Commonwealth Theology: Commonwealth Theology vs. Messianic Judaism

-Two House Theology
+Two-House Theology

 Objections

-Some among the Messianic community, like TorahResource, have initially distanced themselves from the two-house aspect of Commonwealth Theology (see video: The Two House Theory.
-In response, proponents have asserted a fundamental misunderstanding of the nature of Ephraim and Edom--"the rest of mankind."
-Advocates of CT note that both traditional ethnic Jews and Messianic Jews are reticent to allow gentiles to be identified with Ephraim (aka. the Lost Tribes/House of Israel).
-However, they allow gentile believers in Yeshua to identify outwardly as Jews regarding feast days, dress, diet, Torah, etc. Messianic Jews tend to include the rest of the ten tribes, making them all Jews; whereas these Ten Tribes of Israel were swallowed up among the Nations (Hosea 8:7–9), were given a writ of divorce (Jer.
-3:8) and were Lo-Ami – no longer His beloved "for you are not My people, and I will not be your God" – Hosea 1:9.
-Whereas according to Ephesians Ch.
-2, in Christ Jesus, those who were afar off have been made nigh by the blood of the everlasting covenant (Eph.
+Some among the Messianic community, such as TorahResource, have initially distanced themselves from the two-house aspect of Commonwealth Theology (see video: "The Two House Theory.")
+In response, proponents have asserted a fundamental misunderstanding of the nature of Ephraim and Edom—"the rest of mankind."
+Advocates of Commonwealth Theology note that both traditional ethnic Jews and Messianic Jews are reticent to allow gentiles to be identified with Ephraim (a/k/a the Lost Tribes/House of Israel), although they allow gentile believers in Yeshua to identify outwardly as Jews regarding feast days, dress, diet, Torah, etc. Messianic Jews tend to include the rest of the ten tribes, making them all Jews, whereas these Ten Tribes of Israel were swallowed up among the nations (Hosea 8:7–9); given a writ of divorce (Jer.
+3:8); and become Lo-Ami—no longer His beloved, "for you are not My people, and I will not be your God"—Hosea 1:9; and "made nigh" by the blood of the everlasting covenant in Christ Jesus although far off (Eph.
 2:13, 17; Heb.
 13:20).

-Two House Theology (THT) and the notion that the Church is the reconstituted House of Israel are both challenged by John J. Parsons in his article "Two House Theology: Are Christians the 'Lost Tribes' of Israel?"
-Parsons articulates his understanding of the two-house system as well as the intuitive conclusion of Commonwealth Theology: that by faith, the Gentile Church has been adopted/grafted in as the bonafide House of Israel.
+Two-House Theology and the notion that the Church is the reconstituted House of Israel have both been challenged by John J. Parsons in his article "Two House Theology: Are Christians the 'Lost Tribes' of Israel?"
+Parsons articulates his understanding of the two-house system as well as the intuitive conclusion of Commonwealth Theology, that by faith, the Gentile Church has been adopted/grafted in as the bona fide House of Israel.
 After questioning the relevance of the Bible's two-house narrative to traditional Christian theology, the article concludes with skepticism as to whether a Christian's identification with ethnic Israel could enhance a believer's "daily walk of faith."
-Without considering the impact of CT and THT on present-day relations between Christians and Jews, Parsons concedes the following potential benefits: "Identifying with Israel and her destiny"; a "sense of belonging and inheritance"; a "deeper appreciation for God's sovereign plans for the nation of Israel."
+Without considering the impact of Commonwealth Theology and Two-House Theology on present-day relations between Christians and Jews, Parsons concedes the potential benefits of "identifying with Israel and her destiny," a "sense of belonging and inheritance," and a "deeper appreciation for God's sovereign plans for the nation of Israel."

 Significance

-CT theologians point out that the New Covenant of Jeremiah 31:31 is a direct response to the Breach of Jeroboam and the resulting desolation of the land brought about by the sins of both houses divided kingdom.
+Commonwealth Theology theologians point out that the New Covenant of Jeremiah 31:31 is a direct response to the Breach of Jeroboam and the resulting desolation of the land brought about by the sins of both houses divided kingdom.